Request for Information (RFI): Meaning and Examples

 In general, your RFI should include the following:

-1. An overview of the project or challenge.
-Outline the general terms of the project and what outcomes you’re trying to achieve.
-Also, consider including introductory information about your organization.
+1. An overview of the project: Outline the general terms of the project and the outcomes you’re trying to achieve.
+Consider also including introductory information about your organization.

-1. Time frame for response or performance.
-Let potential suppliers know the intended time frame for the project or purchase and how long they have to provide an RFI response.
+2. The time frame for performance: Let potential suppliers know the intended time frame for the project or purchase and how long they have to provide an RFI response.

-1. Guidance for interested suppliers.
-The RFI should outline the manner of response for suppliers interested in providing information.
+4. Guidance for interested suppliers: The RFI should outline the manner of response for suppliers interested in providing information.

-1. Room for more information.
-Suppliers who regularly offer services to solve a particular problem may have insight or more information to provide.
-Leave some room in your documentation for suppliers to add relevant information.
+5. Room for more information: Suppliers that regularly offer services to solve a particular problem may have insight or more information to provide.
+Leave room in your documentation for suppliers to add relevant information.

 Example RFI

-In the following sample RFI, a spa is in search of a vendor for spa supplies and products.
+To help you understand how to build an RFI, review the following example in which a spa is seeking a vendor for supplies and products.

-This RFI is being used to collect market information about spa supplies for 10 locations of a wellness company.
-The company will be consolidating its ordering to use a single supplier for spa goods and consumer products.
+This RFI is for collecting market information about spa supplies for 10 wellness company locations.
+The locations aim to consolidate orders to a single supplier for spa goods and consumer products.

 Time frame

-Ordering for these products will happen on a monthly basis, with the first orders for all locations to commence within 60 days of the completed contract.
+Ordering for these products will occur monthly, with the first orders for all locations commencing within 60 days of the completed contract.
 RFI responses should be completed and returned within 30 days of receipt of this notice.

 Specifics

-• The supplier should be able to provide spa products and consumables including linens, treatment products, tables and equipment, and spa tools such as salt stones, bolsters, etc.
+• Provide general information on available spa products and consumables, including linens, treatment products, tables and equipment, and spa tools such as salt stones, bolsters, etc.

-• Preference will be given to suppliers who offer organic, fair trade, and ethically sourced products.
+• Preference will be given to sustainable suppliers that offer organic, fair trade, and ethically sourced products.

-Suppliers interested in providing responses to this RFI should direct them by email to the address provided, or through an online portal if available.
-Responses received after the performance period will not be considered.
-For any questions, please contact the email address provided and include “Spa Supplies RFI” in the subject line.
+Suppliers interested in responding to this RFI should email their responses to the address provided or submit them via the online portal.
+Responses received after the submission period will not be considered.
+If you have any questions, please contact us at the email address provided and include “Spa Supplies RFI” in the subject line.

 Other information

-Suppliers are encouraged to provide more detail about the products or product lines they offer, logistics information if available, and any other information pertinent to inclusion on the supplier shortlist.
+Suppliers are encouraged to provide more detail about which products or product lines they offer, logistics information if available, and any other information pertinent to inclusion on the supplier shortlist.

 Improve your sourcing practice with Order.co

-Order.co streamlines and automates many activities within the procurement process, allowing companies to have better visibility into their purchasing and more data at hand when submitting RFIs, RFPs, or RFQs for upcoming projects.
-While Order.co cannot submit RFIs or RFQs, it can help you better manage your vendor relationships post RFQ process.
-To understand how procurement management software can help your organization, request a demo
+Procurement management software streamlines and automates many activities within the procurement process, allowing companies to have increased visibility into purchasing and relevant data for submitting RFIs, RFPs, or RFQs for potential projects.

 Get started